-We had significant variable rate debt commitments outstanding as of December 31, 2020, which accrue interest at the LIBO rate plus an applicable margin of 1.75%.
+We had significant variable rate debt commitments outstanding as of December 31, 2021, which accrue interest at the LIBO rate plus an applicable margin of 1.75%.
 These on-balance sheet financial instruments expose us to interest rate risk.

-During September 2020, we entered into a series of interest rate swaps which fixed the LIBO rate to an annual rate of 0.18% to 0.47% (for an annual effective interest rate of 1.93% to 2.22%, including margin) for an aggregate notional amount of \$1,650 million.
+During September 2020, we entered into a series of interest rate swaps which fixed the LIBO rate to an annual rate of 0.18% to 0.47% (for an annual effective interest rate of 1.93% to 2.22%, including margin) for an aggregate notional amount of \$1,650 million, of which \$800 million notional value is still in effect as of December 31, 2021.
 These interest rate swaps hedge a portion of the interest rate exposure resulting from our Term Loan Facility.
 We classified these instruments as cash flow hedges.
-Our cash flow hedge contracts are for periods ranging from one to five years.
-Our average variable rate for an aggregate notional amount of \$1,650 million is a one month LIBO rate plus an applicable margin of 1.75%.
-The fair value of our interest rate swaps included on our consolidated balance sheets as of December 31, 2020 was not material.
+Our cash flow hedge contracts outstanding as of December 31, 2021 cover periods ranging from one to four years.
+Our average variable rate for an aggregate remaining notional amount of \$800 million is a one month LIBO rate plus an applicable margin of 1.75%.
+The fair value of our interest rate swaps included on our consolidated balance sheets as of December 31, 2021 was not material.

-(in millions) Pay fixed / receive variable notional Average pay rate
+Pay fixed / receive

-2021 \$ 850 0.2%
+(in millions) variable notional Average pay rate

 2022 650 0.2%

 2023

 2024

 2025 150 0.5%

-Total \$ 1,650
+Total \$ 800

-Based on the unhedged outstanding borrowings under the Term Loan Facility as of December 31, 2020, a 100-basis point increase (decrease) in the interest rates under the Term Loan Facility would result in a \$6 million increase (decrease) in interest expense, per annum, on our borrowings.
+Based on the unhedged outstanding borrowings under the Term Loan Facility as of December 31, 2021, a 100-basis point increase (decrease) in the interest rates under the Term Loan Facility would result in a \$13 million increase (decrease) in interest expense, per annum, on our borrowings.